 Whether you're putting up a sublet on Craigslist or selling your old sneaks on eBay, temporary phone numbers are a great way to contact strangers (or vice versa) without having to give up your real digits.
 Disposable numbers add that extra layer of privacy when communication is necessary, but email just won't do.

-- Burner for iOS and Android — The disposable SMS, voice call, and voicemail-compatible number app is free to download, with one free "burner" and in-app credit packs (3 for $3, 8 for $5, etc.) for more numbers with your preferred area code.
+- Burner for iOS and Android — The disposable SMS, voice call, and voicemail-compatible number app is free to download, with one free "burner" and in-app credit packs (three for $3, eight for $5, etc.) for more numbers with your preferred area code.
 Burner definitely has the best interface of the bunch.

-- Hushed for iOS and Android — Like Burner, it's free to download with the ability to purchase credits in-app.
-A 7-day number costs $2 and you pay per minutes rates after that.
+- Hushed for iOS and Android — Like Burner, it's free to download with the ability to purchase credits in app.
+A seven-day number costs $2 and you pay per-minute rates after that.
 Hushed is unique in that it supports international calling.
 SMS, however, is only available in the US, Canada, and the UK.

 - LineUp for iOS — This iPhone and iPod Touch-only app provides toll-free numbers in addition to local lines.
 Purchase a line for $3 a month (20 free texts included) and pay for minutes and texts as you need ($2 for 100 SMS, $12 for 200 minutes).